 The oil from the small but mighty almond is full of Vitamin E, A, beneficial fatty acids, protein, potassium and zinc.
-It's an antioxidant powerhouse making it a perfect match for your skin because it helps protect against deterioration of precious collage, helping skin stay healthy and firm.
+It's an antioxidant powerhouse making it a perfect match for your skin because it helps protect against deterioration of precious collagen, helping skin stay healthy and firm.

 These all natural exfoliants work to help slough off those dead skin cells, revealing a beautiful layer of skin begging to be touched.